ChenDRAG/stm32-auto_navigation_car/README.md

 The detailed contents about the files is as follows:
 - /BALANCE         contains the impletation of filtering, debug, PID controlling, etc.
 - /HARDWARE        contains hardware drivers and basic data processing implementation.
 - /OBJ             conatins some Compiled files.
 - /STM32F10x_FWLib conatins the offical hardware library of stm32 board,which we use a lot in our project.
 - /SYSTEM          contains some most basic functions,like delay function or usart communication implementation.
 - /USER            contain the main logic function.
+(Note that because of some problems, the obj files in the OBJ folder are not complete.
+Feel free to empty the OBJ folder and compile the code yourself.)

 ## Notice
 The structure of the code is based on the miniBalance project with an open_source permission, and our